ColibriKBO/KernelGeneratorGUI/Readme.md

 # Kernel Generator GUI
 This is a Graphical User Interface for generating Kernels.
 The GUI lets the user select various parameters using which the kernels are generated such as:
-- Distance(au): Approximate distance of the user from the star (40au)
+- Distance(au): Approximate distance of the user from the star (40au).
 - Wavelength Bands(nm): Minimum and maximum limits of the wavelength bands observed.
-- Sampling Frequency(Hz): Number of images taken per second
+- Sampling Frequency(Hz): Number of images taken per second.
-- Object Diameter(m): Expected diameter of the object to be detected
+- Object Diameter(m): Expected diameter of the object to be detected.
-- Stellar Diameter(mas): Approximate diameter of the stars observed
+- Stellar Diameter(mas): Approximate diameter of the stars observed.
-- Impact Factor(units of radius): Maximum part of the star that the detected object will cover when passing in front of the star
+- Impact Factor(units of radius): Maximum part of the star that the detected object will cover when passing in front of the star.
-- Shift Adjustment(frames): Part of the exposure time after which the occultation begins \\
+- Shift Adjustment(frames): Part of the exposure time after which the occultation begins.
 Following is the image of the Graphical User Interface:

 ![Kernel Generator GUI Image](images/KernelGeneratorGUI.png?raw=true "Kernel Generator GUI")